Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Introduction

-In the present work, we analyze and control the flow at the engine exit, where the core and fan streams are assumed to be fully mixed before entering the nozzle, and are simply referred to as the core stream.
-The nozzle geometry, shown in figure \ref{fig:engine}(\textit{b}), contains a single-sided expansion ramp (SERN), a splitter plate separating the two canonical flows, and an aft-deck plate to mimic the structure of an aircraft.

-The engine configuration shown in figure~\ref{fig:engine}(\textit{b}) has been the topic of study over the past decade with joint experimental~\cite{magstadt2017investigating, berry2016investigating, gist2022exploring, kelly2024} and computational efforts~\cite{stack2019turbulence, doshi2023modal, yeung2024two, yeung2024high, thakor2025resolvent}.
+In the present work, we analyze and control the supersonic flow at the engine exit, where the core and fan streams are assumed to be fully mixed before entering the nozzle, and are simply referred to as the core stream.
+The nozzle geometry, shown in Fig.~\ref{fig:engine}b, contains a single-sided expansion ramp (SERN), a splitter plate separating the two canonical flows, and an aft-deck plate to mimic the structure of an aircraft.
+This specific engine configuration has been the topic of study over the past decade with joint experimental~\cite{magstadt2017investigating, berry2016investigating, gist2022exploring, kelly2024} and computational efforts~\cite{stack2019turbulence, doshi2023modal, yeung2024two, yeung2024high, thakor2025resolvent}.
 A signature high-frequency tone of approximately 34~kHz is detected in the far-field acoustics, which originates from the instability generated by the mixing of the core and bypass streams.
-Various flow control techniques have been applied with the goal of suppressing the inherent instabilities that dominate this flow, ranging from passive~\cite{gist2022exploring, doshi2023modal} to active control methods~\cite{kelly2024}.
-Most notably, Gist~\cite{gist2022exploring} and Doshi~\cite{doshi2023modal} experimentally and computationally introduced a spanwise wavenumber along the trailing edge of the splitter plate, as this region was determined to be most receptive to external forcing~\cite{doshi2023modal, yeung2024high,thakor2025resolvent}.
-This induced streamwise vorticity that broke down the coherent structures responsible for the high-frequency tone.